ed3899/cloud-dev/README.md

         AmiId: CUSTOM_VALUE #Optional, in case you want to deploy an ami other than the last built
     ```

-4. At the root of your project, run the following command:
+4. At the root of your project, run the following commands:

-    ```.exe
+    ```bash
     kumo build
     kumo up
     kumo destroy